milvus-io/pymilvus/doc/source/contribute.rst

 .. todo:
    More details aout tests and pylint check .

+1. Update CHANGELOG.md
-1. Add unit tests for your codes
+2. Add unit tests for your codes
-2. Pass pylint check
+3. Pass pylint check
-3. For documentations
+4. For documentations

 You need to enter the ``doc`` directory and run ``make html``, please refer to `About this documentations <https://pymilvus.readthedocs.io/en/latest/about.html>`_.